valkey-io/valkey-doc/commands/expire.md

 Set a timeout on `key`.
 After the timeout has expired, the key will automatically be deleted.
-A key with an associated timeout is often said to be _volatile_ in Redis terminology.
+A key with an associated timeout is often said to be _volatile_ in Valkey terminology.

 The timeout will only be cleared by commands that delete or overwrite the